paulmach/orb/geojson/README.md

 // base featureCollection object.
 ```

-## Performance Performance Performance
+## Performance

-If GeoJSON encoding/decoding performance is critical consider using a
+For performance critical applications, consider a
 third party replacement of "encoding/json" like [github.com/json-iterator/go](https://github.com/json-iterator/go)

 This can be enabled with something like this: